iGyver/sensors/README.md

 # sensors
 Codes and Scripts for using of Sensors.
-Mostly Phython.
+Mostly Phython3.